sine2pi/asr-rotary/README.md

 Extract frequencies from raw audio and map 1:1 to rotary frequency during training.
-Works.
+Working version.

 Intuition: